 Try not wearing the shoes you had on when it happened, to see if they could be contributing to the problem.
 (Tight flats and high heels are both notorious for this.)
 Maybe you could fit an inexpensive foam insole into shoes with hard, flat insoles to relieve the pressure on the nerve.
 Shoe pads designed to protect the ball of the foot could also help.

 If better footwear, medications, massage and ice therapy, aren’t touching the pain, or the problem seems to be worsening, we can try other treatments—up to and including surgery if needed.

-Help for Your Foot Pain in Gardnerville, NV
+Help for Your Foot Pain in Carson City, NV

 Board-certified podiatrist Dr. Victoria Melhuish offers suburb foot care in the greater South Lake Tahoe region.
 Dealing with issues like peripheral neuropathy and neuromas is one of our specialties, so you’ve come to the right place when you let us treat your feet.
-Call to set up your appointment by dialing our offices in Carson City and Gardnerville, NV at (775) 783-8037, or using our toll free number: (888) 608-8406.
+Call to set up your appointment by dialing our office in Carson City, NV at (775) 783-8037, or using our toll free number: (888) 608-8406.
 You may also schedule using our online contact form if you prefer.
 We look forward to putting our expertise to work for your healthy feet!